 The HTC EVO 3D was a 3D-enabled Android smartphone developed by HTC, released exclusively in the United States.
 In May 2012, the Virgin Evo V4 was re-released by Virgin Mobile as a pre-paid smartphone.
 It had a 5 MP rear camera.

 These elements are approximately two-thirds of the periodic table.
 This is because our phone has many parts.
 And different elements are required to make each part.
 Like lithium is used to make batteries.
-It has been discussed in detail here. [ How an iPhone is made up of about 75 elements? ]
+Gold, silicon, tin, etc. are also used in phones on motherboards.

 Mobile phone throwing is an international game that began in 2000 in Finland.
 The world record holder is Germany’s Tom Philippe Reinhardt.
 You will not believe, he threw a phone at 136.75 meters.